stephengarry2002/sciprog_24/README.md

 * Compiles this code in different ways

 * Compiles this code normally and seperatly by joining files together during compilation

+## Practical 7

+* Added on 08/11/2024

+* Writes a code to estimate the value of $e$ using a Taylor Serirs

+* Compares this with the real value of $e$

+* Writes a code to print array of ones using pointer arithmatic